对话 | 策展人采访展览“主人”

 比利安娜:你的创作常跟书本密切相关。这次怎么想到打造杨锋基金会图书馆?如何作为一件永久性的作品,又具有强烈的行为性?

-何采柔:我觉得,我们跟纸质书本的关系和以前不一样了。不论是作为一种媒 介、还是作为一个物品、一种姿态,书本都在渐渐离我们远去。面对书的式微, 我希望通过把书包起来并进行改造(如更改书名),创造出另一层关系。这就是《UN-Covered 的起源。
+何采柔:我觉得,我们跟纸质书本的关系和以前不一样了。不论是作为一种媒 介、还是作为一个物品、一种姿态,书本都在渐渐离我们远去。面对书的式微, 我希望通过把书包起来并进行改造(如更改书名),创造出另一层关系。这就是《UN-Covered》 的起源。

 BC: You often work with the book form within your practice.
 How did this interest develop to become the FY foundation library that you created, which I understand to be both a permanent piece and very performative in nature?
 JH: I think our relationship with printed books is changing these days.
-We are losing our relationship with not only this type of media, but also the
+We are losing our relationship with not only this type of media, but also the book as an object, a gesture.
+I hope by covering the books and transforming them (i.e. changing their titles) in response to their disappearance will create another kind of relationship.
+This has become the work UN-Covered .

 比利安娜:我们刚开始谈展览“主人”的概念时,你就想到《On/No》 这件作品,它反映了你对展览和本次展览空间的核心思考。能不能详细谈谈这件作品和你的思考?